chumavii/UrlShortener/README.md

 ## Overview

 A **full-stack URL shortening service** built with **.NET 8 Web API**, **PostgreSQL**, and **Redis**, paired with a **React + Vite** frontend.
-The backend is **containerized with Docker** for consistent development, testing, and deployment, while the frontend is **deployed on Vercel** for fast, globally distributed delivery.
+The backend is **containerized with Docker** for consistent development, testing, and deployment, while the frontend is **deployed on Vercel**.

 <img width="824" height="606" alt="image" src="https://github.com/user-attachments/assets/a137b5cd-71eb-4ec0-aa8e-d986a3777ffb" />